shooter-squad/Env/README.md

 ## Change Log

-11/11
+11/13
-- Moved env into a submodule.
+- Moved env into a submodule and fix relatedissues.

 10/26
 - Updated version with up, down, shield, ultimate abilities, health packs and obstacles.